 Each gene for salt handling in the cells of the kidney has rare variants.
 Although any individual gene variant is rare, there are a fair number of them in total.
 There are so many that these rare variants are probably what account for the wide variation in blood pressure, and the wide variation in blood pressure's sensitivity to salt (2).

 There are two well known inherited syndromes, known as Gitelman's and Bartter's syndromes, which have been proven to be caused by such variants.
 These salt handling genes affect sodium reabsorption and cause salt wasting by the kidneys.

 And they show how there can be a variation in how such genes affect people.
 Bartter's syndrome causes serious health problems very early.
 It often presents while the child is still in the womb, and almost always before age 6.
 Gitelman's causes similar problems, but varies by being less severe.
-It usually does not present until adolescence or early adulthood.
+It usually does not present itself until adolescence or early adulthood.
 In some people it is so mild that it may go undetected.

 Other Salt Handling Variants

 There are only a few genes involved in these two syndromes.
 However, there are many other gene variants that affect sodium movement in the cell.
 There are other genes affecting sodium reabsorption in the kidney.
 And there are many more that affect potassium in the cell.

 These variants have more subtle effects.
 They probably contribute to the variation in when the salt wasting becomes apparent in these two syndromes.
 And they would be expected to take longer to have a noticeable effect on health in people without one of the syndromes.